rahulkashyap0000/book-launch/README.md

-# Stock Guru
+# Book Launch

-Stock Guru is a front end template of a investment website where you can invest in stocks, read about the market and learn about investment options.
+Book Launch is a simple and a clean website designed for advertising a book launch.

 ## Features of this website

 The most primary reason of creating this is to practice my bootstrap skills.
-This is the first of my bootstrap projects list.
+This is the third of my bootstrap projects list.

+- Used sass with css first time.
 - Mobile and Desktop Friendly
 - Single Webpage
 - Bootstrap 4(CDN)